 Whereas some people might intend “you’re not really autistic” in a sympathetic manner, others use it to be contentious.
 In these cases, the line can be translated to one or more of the following:

 “You don’t match enough of the stereotypes for me to take you seriously.”

 “I don’t see your struggles, therefore they probably don’t exist.”

 “You’re just calling yourself autistic for attention.”
 [And definitely not because a psychiatric professional literally diagnosed you with it];

 “I’d rather not have to make an effort to respect your needs.”

 There’s a common experience among parents of autistic children: that once your child is diagnosed, you learn who your real friends are.
 Those unwilling to accommodate your child’s needs will quickly find a way out of your life.
 And it’s similar for autistic adults too: a diagnosis can often be an effective tool for working out who truly has your best interests at heart.

 Some parents/relatives of severely disabled children: You’d think that autistic people and parents of autistic children would get on, right?
 After all, there’s a nice amount of common ground and priceless opportunities to learn from each other’s perspectives.
 But in far too many places on the internet (and offline too), there is a deep divide.
-In my opinion this ‘us and them’ attitude is both counterproductive and utterly pointless, and we should just stop arguing amongst ourselves because it’s just embarrassing to watch.
+In my opinion this ‘us and them’ attitude is both counterproductive and utterly pointless.
 But among the myriad of horrible words each side throws around, there are some parents who try telling us our experience of autism is less ‘valid’ because we can literally speak for ourselves.